 I always enjoy encountering new beekeepers, but more than that, I want to help beekeepers and beekeeping to be successful.

 In our beekeeping courses, we go over our beehive management plan in detail.
 Our beekeeping courses consist of two main offerings.
 First, we have an intensive one-day course in which we go over all the basics of keeping bees and lay out the overall plan.
 The course consists of both classroom instruction and a hands-on workshop where we open up some hives in our apiary and check the bees, recording important information about their health and the state of the colony.

 Following up to this course, we offer an ongoing mentorship program where we will guide you through a year of beekeeping month by month.
 Each month, you'll come out to our apiary for a half-day workshop.
 We'll go over everything that needs to be done that month, and you'll help with each aspect of it so that you get the hands-on experience that you'll need to go and do the same tasks on your own colonies.
 We're available by phone, text and email to anyone on our mentorship program who has questions about their bees.

 Again, our focus is to help you become a successful beekeeper, so we offer the training, support and supplies to help you raise your bees successfully.

 Visit Our Apiary

 When: By appointment.
 Contact us by phone or email to schedule.

-(southeast of Waco, Texas)
+(North of Waco, Texas)